Direction

 Professor Raphaël Vialle is Professor of Child Surgery (PUPH) at Sorbonne University.
 He is head of the department of orthopaedic and reconstructive surgery for children at Hôpital Armand Trousseau – APHP – Paris, France.
 He specialises in the treatment of spinal deformities in children and adolescents.

-Professor Raphaël Vialle is co-founder and co-director of the Mamuth University Hospital Department for Musculoskeletal Diseases and Therapeutic Innovations (DHU Mamuth) with Professor Thomas Voit from 2013 to 2018, and of the Mamuth University Hospital Federation (FHU Mamuth) with Professor Bertrand Fontaine since 2020.
+Professor Raphaël Vialle is co-founder and co-director of the Mamuth University Hospital Department for Musculoskeletal Diseases and Therapeutic Innovations (DHU Mamuth) with Professor Thomas Voit from 2013 to 2018, and of the Mamuth University Hospital Federation (FHU Mamuth) with Professor Bertrand Fontaine from 2020 to 2024, then again Director of the FHU MAMUTH with Professor Denis Furling from 2025.

 AP-HP La Pitié – Salpêtrière